ParkerOHeeron/ParkerOHeeron.github.io/README.md

 ## My own portfolio site

-This siite is a persoonaly portfolio website so that potential employers or peers may learn about and contact me
+This site is a personal portfolio website so that potential employers or peers may learn about and contact me